-Our Follow-up Programmes are incredibly successful and take place in four centres – namely in four primary schools.
-In each centre, four activities of two hours each take place on a monthly basis, with about 80 to 150 children participating.
-Primary school teachers, CITW mentors and some local professionals volunteer to run activities and small-scale projects that assist the children in practising the knowledge and skills gained from their camp programmes.
-The following topics are dealt with: Research, conservation, permaculture/sustainable agriculture, human/child’s rights, HIV/AIDS/health, art and craft/culture/social connections skills.
-Micro-projects include: Recycling, making products for income generating activity (IGA) groups and general conservation and reforestation.
-Another excellent concept is that of “refreshers” – where groups of 30 children at a time from all four centres return to where they had their camp for a one-day refresher camp.
+Our Eco-Club Programmes have been incredibly successful for the past 4 years.
+The Eco-Club activities take place in four cluster centers – namely, Northern zone: Chihame – surrounded by two more primary Schools; MaAlpine – surrounded by three more Primary Schools.
+Southern Zone: Nanthomba – surrounded by three primary and a Secondary School; Ntapwa – surrounded by three more Primary Schools.
+Each Eco-Club (School), meet once or twice per week.
+Lessons, discussions and research is done following a structured curriculum.
+The discussions and research end in the development of conservation and social based projects.
+The projects could be at a local school level or at a cluster level.
+CITW supports such project so that children can practice leadership skills.
+The project outcomes usually impact individual participants or the entire local school or community.
+Each Eco-Club has about 80 to 150 children participating.
+Primary school teachers, CITW mentors and some local professionals volunteer to run activities and small-scale projects that assist the children in practicing the knowledge and skills gained from their CITW camp programmes and the continuing lessons, discussion and research.
+The following topics are dealt with: research, conservation, permaculture/sustainable agriculture, human/children’s rights, HIV/AIDS/health, art and craft/culture/social connections skills.
+Micro-projects include: recycling, making products for income generating activity (IGA) groups and general conservation and reforestation.
+Another excellent concept is that of “refreshers” – where groups of 30 children at a time from all four centers return to where they had their camp for a one-day refresher camp.
 No less than 450 children experience this refresher, the aim of which of course is to keep their memories and inspiration alive.
-A number of camp activities are run, and discussions are had of the challenges being experienced in day-to-day life and in implementing new strategies and conservation ideas.
+A number of camp activities are run, and discussions are held of the challenges being experienced in day-to-day life and in implementing new strategies and conservation ideas.

-CITW Malawi has run a scholarship programme for disadvantaged children, with sponsorship from well-wishers and supporters, for seven years now.
-So far, the programme has helped 130 needy children to access higher education, something that they would have not been able to do without a scholarship.
-Aside from coordinating the sponsors’ funding, CITW also organises the feedback process between the child and his/her sponsor.
-Currently 81 children are being sponsored in various secondary schools.
-From among those who have finished their secondary schooling, four have found jobs, while two others are studying in Teachers’ Training Colleges.
+CITW Malawi has run a scholarship programme for disadvantaged children, with sponsorship from well-wishers and supporters, for eight years now.
+So far, the programme has helped 250 needy children to access higher education, something that they would have not been able to do without a scholarship.
+Ten children have so far been supported through tertiary education.
+Ten beneficiaries got jobs and are working.
+Aside from coordinating the sponsors’ funding, CITW also organizes the feedback process between the child and his/her sponsor.
+Currently 105 children are being sponsored in various secondary schools and tertiary schools.

-Three other projects that CITW Malawi runs are: Recycling and making products for IGA, Liwonde National Park fence maintenance and protection, and teaching permaculture and nutrition security.
+Three other projects that CITW Malawi is involved in include: Recycling and making products for IGA, Liwonde National Park fence maintenance and protection, and permaculture – food and nutrition security.